-As Operator of the some of its petroleum exploration licenses, the Company bills certain partners for their respective share in certain compensation, operating and administrative expenses effective ("JOA Recoveries").
+As Operator of the some of its petroleum exploration licenses, the Company bills certain partners for their respective share in certain compensation, operating and administrative expenses on our Namibian Licenses ("JOA Recoveries").

 Operating costs

 Operating costs include amounts spent on data acquisition, technical consulting and analysis, incurred in connection with the Licenses.